Check out the book, Fair Stood the Wind for France by H. E. Bates, as featured in this post on Jacqui Wine's Journal blog.

 Please check out this post from my author blog.

 It’s no surprise that my love of reading as a child has turned into a love of writing.
 My one regret is that I waited so long to become an author.
 I feel like I have a lot of catching up to do.

 Speaking of catching up, my wife and I had very little luck having children early in our marriage.
 We adopted after 15 years of marriage and then, in 2008, after 23 years of marriage, we welcomed our first infant into the world.
 My wife had a very healthy pregnancy for a woman in her mid-forties and we welcomed a 9-pound baby girl into the world.
 This event is one that has solidified our family and has been one of the best events of my life.

 Our little girl is ten now and she is maturing in her reading very quickly.
 She has also caught onto the fact…

 Check out what’s new on the shelves of Sally’s Cafe and Bookstore from this post on Sally Cronin’s blog.

-Check out this post featuring the book The Springs of Affection by Maeve Brennan from Jacqui Wine’s blog.
+Check out this post featuring the book In The Spotlight: Anne Meredith’s Portrait of a Murderer from the Confessions of a Mystery Novelist blog.